12. Processing Data in Groups

 y_pred2 = knn.predict(Z_test)

-We can verify that the results are identical to the ones above by calling:
+We can verify that the results match by calling:

 np.all(y_pred2 == y_pred)